github-newhuopool/NewHuoPool-Guard/README.en.md

 Execute the following command in the terminal to view the logs:

 ```
-sudo docker logs huobipool-guard
+sudo docker logs newhuopool-guard
 ```

-Find the message "Guard ID: xxxxxxxxxxxxxxxxxxxxxxxxxxxxx", send the message back, get the confirmation, go to https://guard.hpt.com/ to register the account, and use the ID to bind the mine.
+Find the message "Guard ID: xxxxxxxxxxxxxxxxxxxxxxxxxxxxx", send the message back, get the confirmation, go to https://guard.pool.newhuotech.com/ to register the account, and use the ID to bind the mine.

 ### IV.
 Configure the scanning IP segment

-After the mine is bound on https://guard.hpt.com/ , go to `Settings Center` - `IP Segment Management` to add the scanning IP range, Guard will automatically update the scanning configuration to scan the set IP segment.
+After the mine is bound on https://guard.pool.newhuotech.com/ , go to `Settings Center` - `IP Segment Management` to add the scanning IP range, Guard will automatically update the scanning configuration to scan the set IP segment.

 ### V. Other